KangLiao929/OrdinalDistortion/README.md

 ## Citation

-If our solution and open questions are useful for your research, please consider citing:
+If our solution is useful for your research, please consider citing:

     @article{liao2021deep,
       title={A Deep Ordinal Distortion Estimation Approach for Distortion Rectification},